 Recfishers who donate their dhuie, pinkie, baldie, King George, herring and tailor frames to science for stock assessments will be in the running to win a fishing trip of a lifetime to the magnificent Montebello Islands, as well as some cool rod/reel combos donated by Recfishwest.

-Fisheries scientists are now collecting fish samples for their next stock assessment of West Coast demersal scalefish in order to gauge how well the fishery’s ongoing recovery is progressing.
+Department of Primary Industries and Regional Development fisheries scientists are now collecting fish samples for their next stock assessment of West Coast demersal scalefish in order to gauge how well the fishery’s ongoing recovery is progressing.

 There will also be quarterly rod and reel combo draw prizes, including four impressive Daiwa Revros MX 4000 reels and Crewsaver lifejackets, which Recfishwest, as a supporter of the Send us Your Skeletons program, has donated.